google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 ## Add Content

-The basic structure of the site is complete.
-We know roughly what sections we need, what content we will display and where it will be positioned in the overall information architecture.
+The basic structure of the site is complete and we know what sections we need, what content we will display and where it will be positioned in the overall information architecture we can now start to build out the site.

 {% include modules/remember.liquid title="Note" list=page.notes.styling %}